iotaledger/bee-rfcs/text/0029-bee-network/0029-bee-network.md

 }
 ```

-[...]

 ### Error handling

 The standard library of Rust will be used for error handling.
 It is straightforward and provides lots of tools to handle and propagate errors.
-In the above code snippets `io::Error` are used and propagated through the code.

 # Rationale and alternatives